jarrodhatfieldsonos/flutter-pi/README.md

+# To build ...
+./scripts/install_deps (only need to do this once) ./scripts/make_flutter.sh .

 # flutter-pi
 A light-weight Flutter Engine Embedder for Raspberry Pi.
 Inspired by https://github.com/chinmaygarde/flutter_from_scratch.
 Flutter-pi also runs without X11, so you don't need to boot into Raspbian Desktop & have X11 and LXDE load up; just boot into the command-line.